 Muck

-But for my son with bigger heels, the Rugged II is a much easier on and off boot and is a bit warmer (5 mm neoprene – comfort rated -20 – 50 degrees F).
-We also have found it has slightly better traction.
+Amelia’s prefers the Rugged II for her son with bigger heels.
+She finds it is a much easier on and off boot and is a bit warmer (5 mm neoprene – comfort rated -20-50 degrees F).
+She has also found it has slightly better traction.

 Bogs Neo-Classic